About Alice

 A Life of Community Service

-Alice has dedicated her life to helping others.
-For thirty years she was the caregiver for her elderly parents who suffered from a disabling stroke and dementia.
-She is the secretary for her homeowners association and strives to make her neighborhood a better place.
-She helped raise funds for a friend, a veteran, after he was in a motorcycle accident and lost his job.
+Alice is a model citizen who has dedicated her life to helping others.
+For decades she was the caregiver for her elderly parents who suffered from a disabling stroke and dementia.
+She volunteered for her homeowners association for many years, and strove to make her neighborhood a better place.
+She helped raise funds for a friend, a veteran, after he was permanently disabled in a motorcycle accident and lost his job, his health insurance and his home.
 During the recent election, she volunteered to help register new voters.
-She also volunteers at a local non-profit organization in her home county, and raised funds for a new computer there in 2020.
-Alice’s income is limited to an SSDI check, yet she donated her $600 ‘Covid check’ to the local food pantry, to feed others in greater need.
-Alice was a victim of Hurricane Katrina in 2005 and lost almost everything, including her house, and yet to this day she does nothing but put her own needs aside to try and help others
+She also volunteered at a local political office in her home county, and raised funds for a new computer there in 2020.
+Alice’s income is limited to a Social Security check, yet she donated her $600 ‘Covid check’ to the local food pantry, to feed others in greater need.
+Alice was a victim of Hurricane Katrina in 2005 and lost almost everything, including her house, and yet to this day she does nothing but put her own needs aside to try and help others.

 Alice and Jim

-Alice met her partner Jim Summers when she was 45 and she was part of the team running the computer network for the University of Missouri-St. Louis.
-She immediately connected with this colleague, and eventually they moved into a house together along with her cat, Munchie, the vintage cars which Jim was restoring, and Alice’s father, who suffered from advancing dementia.
-Alice described Jim as someone she loved and respected, someone she connected with deeply, and someone she viewed as a partner.
+Alice met her partner Jim Summers when they were both part of the team running the computer network for the University of Missouri-St. Louis.
+She immediately connected with this colleague, and eventually they moved into a house together along with her cat, Munchie, the vintage 1965 Mustang which Jim was restoring, and Alice’s father, who suffered from advancing dementia.
+Alice described Jim as someone she loved and respected, someone she deeply connected with, and someone she viewed as a life partner.

 Shockingly, on April 27, 2004, Jim was shot outside their home as he was leaving to pick up his daughter from gymnastics class.
 Alice was showering at the time, heard several shots, and when she went outside to investigate she found Jim lying on the ground covered in blood.
 She immediately called 911.

-Alice is innocent, the victim of slander and libel by a political campaign.
+Alice is innocent, the victim of a terrible legal error.